How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 Overtime and penalty work have different hourly pay rates.

-There are ways to help you keep track of when you work:
+There are ways to help you keep track of when you work.
+You can:

 - write down your overtime or penalty hours every time you work - don’t rely on your memory